shibatch/tlfloat/CODE_OF_CONDUCT.md

   of open source or free software for free without any contribution is free-riding and should be avoided whenever possible.

-* Project members strive to promote the awareness that if a company or other organization makes a profit from using open source or free software, it is natural for that organization to return a portion of the profit to the relevant projects.
+* Project members strive to promote the awareness that it is natural for companies and other organization that make a profit from the commercial use of open source or free software to return a portion of the profit to the relevant projects as long as the commercial use continues.

-* Project members strive to promote the awareness that it is natural for companies and other organizations to contribute to relevant projects if they use open source or free software, and that those organizations should give high recognition to their members who contribute to open source or free software projects on the job.
+* Project members strive to promote the awareness that it is natural for companies and other organizations that use open source or free software to contribute to relevant projects, and the organizations should give high recognition to their members who contribute to open source or free software projects on the job.

+* Project members strive to promote that if a company agrees with the intent of these guidelines, it should post a notice so that it can be recognized by the general public.

 ### Compliance with laws

-* Each member shall comply with the laws of his/her own place of residence.
+* Each member should comply with the laws of his/her own place of residence.
-  * Each member should abide by laws even if the laws do not have penal provisions.
+  * Each member should abide by laws of his/her own place of residence even if the laws do not have penal provisions.

+* Each member should not follow any request of anti-social groups or cults.
+  * The terms "antisocial organization" and "cult" herein refer to organizations officially recognized as such in each member's place of residence.
+The same applies hereinafter.

 ### Keeping calm and logical discussion